2 Rounds of Christmas Weekend Snow

 FARGO AREA 7-DAY PLANNER:

-TONIGHT: Increasing clouds with areas of fog and a band of light mixed precipitation in isolated areas, mainly up north after 3 am.
-Temperatures falling into 20s before warming to near 30 by morning.

-CHRISTMAS EVE: Cloudy and mild.
+CHRISTMAS EVE: Some sunshine and mild.
 Breezy.
 Morning Temp: 32.
 High around 1 pm: 34 then falling.
 WIND: S at 15-30 becoming NW and gusting over 30 mph in the afternoon.

 SUNDAY: First Alert Weather Day.
 Mostly cloudy.
 Another chance of snow late and overnight increasing in intensity.
 Low: -1.
 High: 23.